Top 10 Model Interpretability Techniques

 Despite these limitations, LIME’s ability to simplify and clarify complex models makes it a powerful tool in the realm of interpretable machine learning.
 Its simplified explanatory setups may not always represent the complexities of real-world applications, but they provide a crucial step towards transparency and trust in AI systems.

-SHAP, or SHAPley Additive explanations, is a method for providing both local and global explanations in machine learning.
+SHAP, or SHapley Additive exPlanations, is a method for providing both local and global explanations in machine learning.
 It is a natural extension of LIME, designed to enhance the interpretability of complex models.
-SHAP leverages Shapley values, a concept from cooperative game theory, to assess the contribution of each feature in a prediction.
+SHAP uses Shapley values, a concept from cooperative game theory, to assess the contribution of each feature in a prediction.

 SHAP employs a cooperative game theory-style approach to attribute feature contributions effectively, making it a robust and reliable method for interpretability.
 The consistency, missingness, and additive properties ensure that SHAP values remain stable and robust against irrelevant features.
 Each feature’s significance in SHAP values is determined by its contribution to the model’s output, allowing for a clear and precise interpretation.